WWE News: Huge Update On John Cena On SmackDown, How It Will Lead To WrestleMania Match Against The Undertaker

 — WrestleVotes (@WrestleVotes) February 27, 2018

 A few matches are already set in stone for WrestleMania 34 and the fans aren’t overly fond of all of them, but they’re booked and done.
-John Cena is making it seem as if he

-.is in limbo, but WWE’s plans are for him to take on The Undertaker in a “Legend vs. Legend” match which is long overdue.
+John Cena is making it seem as if he is in limbo, but WWE’s plans are for him to take on The Undertaker in a “Legend vs. Legend” match which is long overdue.
 It could be for ratings or some other reason, but Cena is heading to SmackDown Live and this monster match will be built up on Tuesday nights.